TumblrX/Frontend/commitmessage.md

 👌Done

--  add user messages for changing the password
+-  sending the changed password to json server correctly

 ✔️To do